IsaacSchemm/DeviantArtFs/README.md

 * `.IsFalse()`: checks whether a `bool option` type (which might be `true`, `false`, or `None`) is false
 * `.OrEmpty()`: returns the items in the list, or an empty list if the field is `None`

+### Optional parameters

+Optional parameters for object expansion, `ext_params`, and mature content filtering must be included through the token object.
+Use the interface `IDeviantArtAccessTokenWithOptionalParameters` and include the optional parameters in the `OptionalParameters` property; for example:

+    public IEnumerable<OptionalParameter> => new OptionalParameter[] {
+        OptionalParameter.NewExpansion(Expansion.UserProfile),
+        OptionalParameter.NewExtParam(ExtParam.Gallery),
+        OptionalParameter.NewMatureContent(true)
+    }

 ### Deleted deviations and status updates

 `Deviation` and `DeviantArtStatus` objects can represent a deviation or status